A Synopsis of The Paris Convention Patent Applications

 Paris Convention Patent application

 A Paris Convention application is an alternative to the PCT patent application that is filed in the non-PCT member countries or filed directly in convention countries within 12 months from the first patent application filed in the home country.
 The first patent application filed in the home country is commonly referred to as a priority patent application.
-The priority date of the Paris convention patent application is the date of filing of the first patent application in the home country.
+The priority date of the Paris convention patent application is the date of filing the first patent application in the home country.
 The Paris Convention patent application may be filed directly in the Contracting countries when the Applicants are very sure about the patentability of their invention and wish to secure a patent in the shortest possible time.

 Advantages of the Paris Convention Patent Filing